mrb113/mrb113.github.io/_posts/2016-4-28-How-To-Plug-In-USB-A-Correctly-Every-Time.md

 ![Logo on top](../images/usb-type-a.jpeg)

 This doesn't work in cases where your USB receptacle is installed upside down (I've been on planes boasting in-seat charging and realized that the ports were actually upside down.
 Oops.
 Back to wildly jamming the plug in.) or if your cable is *gasp* not certified.
 In order to use that little trident logo, devices and cables need to pass a series of tests provided by the USB Implementers Forum (USB-IF).
 The USB-IF is the industry standards body made up of many different companies that create USB products.
-Y

----

 ### Why does this trick work reliably?